impliedfeline/juicydb/specification.md

 Querying over non-indexed data will always have a worst case time complexity of `O(n)`.
-To speed up queries over columns other than the primary key, the tables may be indexed.
-Indexing over a column constructs a B-tree that has as it's values records consisting of the given column and a pointer to the row in the original table.
+To speed up queries over columns other than the primary key, the tables may be indexed by a column.
+Indexing by a column constructs a B-tree that has as it's values records consisting of the given column and a pointer to the row in the original table.
 The data in the B-tree will be sorted based on the column, making the time complexities of the queries follow the above table.
 Note that when indexing over columns with non-unique values, the above time complexities may in general fail.

+JuicyDB will accept SQL queries over the command-line and (potentially) over a UNIX socket.
+The full list of supported queries will be determined at a later date.
 In addition JuicyDB will (hopefully) support certain query optimizations such as join ordering.

 As sources to guide the implementation, I will be referring to the following literature (where appropriate):